We hope you enjoy reading this article.

 Such healthcare technology can effectively help patients suffering from severe neurological diseases that leave them unable to interact with their environments meaningfully.

-The latest technologies in the domain of artificial intelligence like deep learning can greatly improve BCI technologies.
-Large datasets on human interaction behavior could train such software to deliver a near-human experience to patients who have lost this ability.
+Large datasets on human interaction behavior could train such software to deliver a near-human experience to patients who have lost their communication abilities.

 According to the director of the Center for Neurotechnology and Neuro recovery at MGH, “By using a BCI and artificial intelligence, we can decode the neural activates associated with the intended movement of one’s hand, and we should be able to allow that person to communicate the same way as many people in this room have communicated at least five times over the course of the morning using a ubiquitous communication technology like a tablet computer or phone.”